Fed policymakers closer to rate hike, but inflation doubts remain: minutes

 Last Friday's monthly jobs report for September showed that while employment gains are slowing, they are still well above the level required to offset population growth.

 There are two more meetings scheduled this year, on Nov.
 1-2 and Dec.
 13-14.
-Traders have all but ruled out a move at the meeting that takes place just a week before the U.S. presidential election.
-They currently see about a 66 percent probability the Fed will raise rates in December, according to data from CME Group.
+Traders have all but ruled out a move at the November meeting, which takes place just a week before the U.S. presidential election.
+They currently see about a 70 percent probability the Fed will raise rates in December, little changed from before the minutes, according to data from CME Group.

 Yellen is scheduled to deliver a speech on Friday in Boston, which may offer insight into the Fed's latest thinking.